JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Starting from Swift 5.5, Kotlin's `suspend` functions are also available for calling from Swift as `async` functions without using the completion handlers.
 Currently, this functionality is highly experimental and has certain limitations.
-See [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-47610)for details.
+See [this YouTrack issue](https://youtrack.jetbrains.com/issue/KT-47610) for details.

 * Learn more about the [`async`/`await` mechanism in the Swift documentation](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
 * See an example and recommendations on third-party libraries that implement the same functionality in the [Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia/blob/main/docs/coroutines/Suspend%20functions.md).